harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-steps-techniques-best-practices.md

 date: 2024-02-06
 author: "Vidhya Sudani"
 categories: ["data"]
-image: "/images/04- Data harmonization steps, techniques and best practices.svg"
+image: "/images/04- Data harmonisation steps, techniques and best practices.svg"
+aliases:
+  - "/data-harmonisation-steps-techniques-and-best-practices/"
+url: "/data-harmonisation/data-harmonisation-steps-techniques-best-practices/"
 ---

 ## Introduction

 In the digital age, data is often collected from multiple sources, leading to variability in formats, standards, and quality.
-Data harmonisation addresses these issues by transforming disparate data into a cohesive dataset, enabling better analysis, insights, and decision-making.
+[Data harmonisation](/data-harmonisation/) addresses these issues by transforming disparate data into a cohesive dataset, enabling better analysis, insights, and decision-making.
 It is essential for organizations looking to leverage their data assets across diverse systems and platforms.

 Before diving into the specifics, it's essential to understand that data harmonisation involves several key steps: preparing, transforming, and validating data.
 Additionally, it's built on a foundation of best practices that ensure the integrity, accuracy, and usability of the harmonised data.
 This guide will walk you through these steps and provide insights into the techniques that make data harmonisation successful.

 ## Understanding Data Harmonisation
-{{< image src="/images/concept of data harmonization-min-min.jpg" alt="concept of data harmonisation" title="concept of data harmonisation" >}}
+{{< image src="/images/concept of data harmonisation-min-min.jpg" alt="concept of data harmonisation" title="concept of data harmonisation" >}}

 Before embarking on the data harmonisation journey, it's essential to grasp its significance and the challenges it aims to solve: